 What If Your Trading Plan Cost You Money?

-I recently got a trading plan from a new student and eager beaver who asked for some help with their plan.
+I recently got a daily forex trading plan from a new student and eager beaver who asked for some help with their plan.
 The moment I opened it, I realized it was incomplete and needed work.
 To be fair, they had gotten this template from another course, so cannot fault the student.

 I generally suggest having two trading plans: